What To Do After Catching Your First Queen Ant!

 But what should you do after catching your very first queen ant?
 Let’s start with the first step!

-If you haven’t already had the opportunity of catching your first queen ant, you can jump right to this guide!
-In this article you will find all the pieces of information needed to get your hands on your very first newly mated queen ant!
+If you haven't had the opportunity to catch your first queen ant, you can jump right to this guide!
+In this article, you will find all the information needed to get your hands on your very first newly mated queen ant!

 Where Should I Put Her?

 Ok, you just caught your first queen ant, and now she’s probably sitting inside some sort of small plastic container like the one below.
-These types of containers are not very good for housing a small ant colony in its funding stage, and can actually create more harm than good.
+These types of containers are not very good for housing a small ant colony in its founding stage and can actually cause more harm than good.

 They lack the right amount of humidity, and they don’t have a proper water source.
 They are also very difficult to maintain, as the living space of the colony is extremely limited.
-For these important reasons, we need to create a better funding nest alternative, one which has a water source, some moisture, and it’s easy to maintain.
+For these important reasons, we need to create a better founding nest alternative, one that has a water source, some moisture, and is easy to maintain.

 In this situation, the so-called test tube setup comes to our rescue!